lambdasync/lambdasync/README.md

 This will prompt you for all information needed to talk to the AWS APIs.
 See [Prompt params](#prompt) for more information.

- The `new` command will create 3 files in a new folder with your project name.
+ The `new` command will create a new folder with your project name containing.

  A `lambdasync.json` that holds lambdasync meta data for your project.

  A basic `package.json` file similar to what you would get from running `npm init`.

- And lastly an `index.js` file that contains your handler function.
+An `index.js` file that contains your handler function.

 ## Handler functions

-The handler function is what you actually deploy. `lambdasync new` has scaffolded a basic hello world type handler for you, that is ready to deploy:
+The handler function is what you actually deploy. `lambdasync new` has created a basic hello world type handler for you, that is ready to deploy:

 ```
 'use strict';